Distributive justice: Environmental justice

 Distributive justice in an environmental context is the equitable distribution of a society's technological and environmental risks, impacts, and benefits.
 These burdens include exposure to hazardous waste, land appropriation, armed violence, and murder.
 Distributive justice is an essential principle of environmental justice because there is evidence that shows that these burdens cause health problems, negatively affect quality of life, and drive down property value.

 The potential negative social impacts of environmental degradation and regulatory policies have been at the center environmental discussions since the rise of environmental justice.
 Environmental burdens fall disproportionately upon the Global South, while benefits are primarily accrued to the Global North.

 In politics

 Distributive justice theory argues that societies have a duty to individuals in need and that all individuals have a duty to help others in need.
 Proponents of distributive justice link it to human rights.
 Many governments are known for dealing with issues of distributive justice, especially in countries with ethnic tensions and geographically distinctive minorities.
-Post-apartheid South Africa is an example of a country that deals with issues of re-allocating resources with respect to the distributive justice framework.